Returning to work

 How can I prepare myself for a return to work?

 - Make sure your CV is up to date.
-You might like to seek advice from a career consultant or ask them to review your CV.
+You could seek advice from a career consultant or ask them to review your CV.

-- Prepare for any interviews to ensure that you increase your self-confidence.
+- Prepare for any interviews to increase your self-confidence.

 - Make connections with people who may help you find work.

-- Consider writing a career plan so that you can work through things step by step.
+- Consider writing a career plan to work through things step by step.

 - Try volunteer work or courses to update your skills and build your networks.